Dr Kez ChiroLab How stress affects your body at home tips to relieve stress

 4. Meditation

 I know, I know, it sounds a little woo-woo.
 But trust me, it works.
 Meditation can help calm your mind and reduce anxiety, and is another great way to bring down the stress hormones within your system.
 And the best part?
 You can do it anywhere, anytime.
 All you need is a few minutes and a quiet space.
+If you're new to meditation or your struggle to not think while you're meditating, consider doing a guided meditation where you can follow the verbal suggestions of the author instead.
+We have a number of guided meditations available to get you started, including headache relief, healing, gratitude, anxiety and more.
+CLICK HERE to view our collection.

 5. Aromatherapy

 The right combination of pure essential oils can have a direct influence on your limbic system and relieve stress.
 Our calm aromatherapy blend contains 100% pure rose, rose geranium, bergamot, ylang ylang, frankincense and lavender.
 All of these essential oils have been specifically chosen as they have a calming effect on the body to bring down stress and help to break the cycle.
+To check out our other aromatherapy blends to help you to focus, boost your immune system, promote sleep, or to ease headaches, sinus issues or hay fever, as well as our calm blend for relaxation and stress relief, CLICK HERE

 Try combining a few of the above together, like doing a healing relaxation meditation while lying on the acupressure mat with music playing in the background and the diffuser burning the calm aromatherapy blend, to flood your body with endorphins from all angles, to help break the stress cycle.